 5. Is it the right time?

 There’s no much point in trying to sell a bikini in the middle of winter when it’s freezing outside or a cashmere jumper if it’s 100 degrees outside!
 Make sure you sell your items at the right time to stay on trend and get the most out of your sales.

 Once customers decide your clothes are too hot to ignore, you should be ready to respond to any questions or interest ASAP.
 As soon as you receive a notification, reply straight away.
 People get bored quite quickly online, and unless you are selling a rare item, buyers are likely to move on to the next seller.

 6. Don’t ignore shipping costs

 If you’ve never sold anything online, you might not know how much postage can impact your bottom line.
-I once sold a jacket for $30 and the shipping costs were $15.
+I once sold a jacket for $30, and the shipping costs were $15.
 Not a great profit!
-Don’t make the same mistake and get a proper estimate of your shipping costs before you put an item up for sale.
-You need to weight the item and all the packaging (for a nice touch and to get good reviews from your buyers, you can wrap the items in some nice colorful tissue paper).
+Don’t make the same mistake and get a proper estimate of your shipping costs before putting an item up for sale.
+You need to weigh the item and all the packaging (for a nice touch and to get good reviews from your buyers, you can wrap the items in some nice colorful tissue paper).
 Then use a shipping calculator cost like this one on eBay.